rybodiddly/Poetry-Pyenv-Homebrew-Numpy-TensorFlow-on-Apple-Silicon-M1/Readme.md

 # Setup guide for dev environment on Apple Silicon.

-A guide to setup a development environment using Homebrew, Python 3.9.1 & 3.8.6, Pyenv, Poetry, Tensorflow, Numpy and Pandas on new Apple Silicon M1 macs running Big Sur 11.1.
+A guide to setup a development environment using Homebrew, Python 3.9.1 & 3.8.6, Pyenv, Poetry, Tensorflow, Numpy and Pandas, Scipy on new Apple Silicon M1 macs running Big Sur 11.1.
 Note that while working through this guide, it's best practice to restart your terminal after each installation / major change affecting your .zshrc file.

 __Install Xcode:__